Family Guide to State Test Results

 What does my child’s test score mean?

-Your child’s score shows how well he or she met grade-level expectations in math and English.
-You will also be able to see how your child did in comparison to peers across the grade, school, district, and in some cases, state.
+Your child’s score shows how well they met grade-level expectations in math and English.
+You’ll also be able to see how your child did in comparison to peers across the grade, school, and district.

 How will my child’s score be used by teachers?

-Teachers use scores to guide their instruction so they can provide additional supports in the areas where students need improvement or more challenging work in areas where they excel.
-Scores will also be used to measure how well schools, districts, and states are doing.
+Teachers can use scores to better understand where a child is doing well and where more support is needed.
+This can help to inform their instruction in the classroom so they can provide additional practice or more challenging work when needed.
+Scores are also used to measure how well schools, districts, and states are doing.

 What resources can I use to help my child?

 - GreatSchools Test Guide for Parents: This guide helps you understand each section of your child’s score report and connects you to grade-level activities that match each test category in math and English.

 - PTA Parents’ Guide to Student Success: See an overview of the learning goals and suggested activities for your child in every grade.

-What if my child did well on his or her report card last year, but not as well on the state test?
+What if my child did well on their report card last year, but not as well on the state test?

 The state test isn’t meant to tell the whole story.
-It is meant to be combined with other measures, including report card grades, classroom performance and teacher feedback, to give you a more complete picture of your child’s performance.
-To further understand your child’s overall academic performance and whether they are performing at/or above grade level, it’s important to talk to his or her teacher.
+It is meant to be combined with other measures, including report card grades, classwork, and teacher feedback, to give you a more complete picture of your child’s progress.
+According to teachers nationally, the best way to understand your child’s overall academic performance is to stay in regular contact, so talk to the teacher to get the full picture.

 What types of questions are on the test?

-The test matches what students learn and do in the classroom.
-It includes traditional multiple-choice questions to measure understanding as well as questions that ask students to apply critical thinking and writing skills, and explain their reasoning.
-To see a practice test from your state test, click here.
+The test matches what students learn and do in the classroom every day.
+It asks students to apply critical thinking and writing skills, and explain their reasoning, but also includes traditional multiple-choice questions to measure understanding.
+To see your state’s practice test, click here.